nus-cs2103-AY2425S1/tp/README.md

 # GoonBook

-Our application is specialised to help educators with keeping track of their students.
-They can use our application to record their students with their details, and access relevant information easily.
-Goon Book is able to provide a new convenience in the specific context of school education that no other project is able to provide as of current.
+Goon Book is specialised to help educators with keeping track of their students.
+It can be used to record their students with their details, and access relevant information easily and conveniently

 ![Ui](docs/images/basic_command_flowchart.png)